Insight 3: Deductive reasoning is preferable to inductive reasoning

 TLDR: The simplest solution should be tried first, because it will set a baseline and it is often the optimal solution.

-In our third insight “Deduction is preferable to induction” we argue why data scientists should favour a top-down approach to a bottom-up approach and strive to develop data independent solutions when possible.
+In our third insight, “Deduction is preferable to induction,” we argue why data scientists should favor a top-down approach to a bottom-up approach and strive to develop data-independent solutions when possible.

 A primer on the philosophy of logic

 There are two ways to reason about any problem.